an-anime-team/anime-games-launcher/crates/agl-runtime/docs/3_task_api.md

 Promises are supported by the `await` standard library function, which will keep running the `Promise.poll` method until it finishes, returning its output.
+The same can be done using promise's own `Promise.await` which is internally called by the `await` function.

 ### Creating a promise in lua